-We support you in making this happen in a way that's uniquely tailored to your Museum's collection, ethos and visitors.
+We support you in making this happen, and evaluating its impact, in a way that's uniquely tailored to your Museum's collection, ethos and visitors.

 WHAT WE DO //

-/ We champion the positive impact that mindfulness has on wellbeing.
+/ We champion the positive impact that museums and the arts have on wellbeing.

-/ We use our specialist knowledge of both the museum world and the wellness sector to curate creative wellness activites tailored to you and your space.
+/ We use our specialist knowledge of both the museum world and the wellness sector to curate and evaluate wellness activities tailored to you and your setting.

 / We bring tranquility and creativity to you, your visitors and your museum, gallery, event space, or workplace.

 MINDFULNESS AND MORE //

 As well as mindfulness, we draw on our expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality and community.
 Programmes and events can incorporate anything your visitors desire, from mindfulness, to art-making, meditation, yoga, alternative therapies, or spiritual wellbeing practices where suited.

 We work with a bank of experienced wellness practitioners.
-And, because we are experienced in programming for Museums and Galleries, we can work with you to ensure events are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
+And, because we are practiced in programming for Museums and Galleries, we can work with you to ensure events are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
 Where relevant, we can also utilise our visual art experience to incorporate creative learning into your wellbeing programme or event.

-In whichever way you want us to support you in developing your wellbeing programming, you can rest assured that we understand the vital importance of incorporating your collection and history into everything we develop.
+In whichever way you want us to support you in developing or evaluating your wellbeing programming, you can rest assured that we understand the vital importance of incorporating your collection and history into everything we develop.